Hell on Earth 2006: Plot

 Satan announces his plans to throw a huge Halloween costume party on Earth at the W hotel, supposedly the Cecil hotel.
 Among other things, Satan decides upon a cake the size and shape of a Ferrari Enzo, which three notorious serial killers—Ted Bundy, Jeffrey Dahmer, and John Wayne Gacy—are entrusted with bringing to the party.
 Cardinal Roger Mahony and other Roman Catholic Church officials of Los Angeles, angered that Satan does not invite them to the party, plan to call the fire marshal the night of the party to complain, thus ruining it.
 When they are unable to do so after discovering that the fire marshal was also invited to the party, the clergy decide to crash it.
 However, Satan's security make sure they do not get in at all.

 Meanwhile, Cartman, Stan, Kyle, Token, Tweek, and Butters experiment with a Bloody Mary-type ritual to summon Biggie Smalls in the same vein as the Candyman.
 Butters succeeds in summoning him, but Biggie is angered that he will now experience difficulties in getting to the party and demands that Butters help him get there.
 However, Biggie keeps being summoned back to South Park mid-journey, first by Kyle as part of a dare and then by Randy Marsh after the boys inform him of the summoning ritual, further angering him.

-The three serial killers ineptly destroy the cake (ala the Three Stooges) and ultimately kill each other while attempting to make a new one.
+The three serial killers ineptly destroy the cake (à la the Three Stooges) and ultimately kill each other while attempting to make a new one.
 Satan's assistant, Demonius, finds a cake the exact size and shape of an Acura TSX as a last-minute substitute.
 Satan is infuriated that he did not receive the right cake.
 When Demonius points out that his guests are having fun regardless, Satan flies into a rage.
 The guests get upset and start to leave, and Satan realizes that, in trying to have a party like the girls on My Super Sweet 16, he became like one of them, until he's reassured that even he, Satan, is not that bad.
 He tells the crowd that he is sorry and invites everyone into the party, including the Catholic priests (along with their naked altar boys on leashes).
 Having arrived in Los Angeles, Butters uses a guest's make-up mirror to summon Biggie Smalls to the party, who asks Butters to come in with him as thanks, to which Butters, knowing his parents will likely ground him for being there without their knowledge or permission, goes along with it.